informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools-v2.md

     !["Show Details" window]({{ "/assets/wiki_images/submitting-data/sequencing_uploader/show-details.png" | relative_url }})

 #### 5.1.2.
 Authentication using CLI

-On the client machine to be used for uploading the files, run the command:
+If you are uploading files from a remote server, use this method.
+From the remote server, run the following command:

 ```
 deriva-globus-auth-utils login --host _host_  --refresh --no-browser
 ```

 where:
 * _host_ is `www.atlas-d2k.org`
-* --refresh indicates that the login session should be automatically refreshed.
+* _--refresh_ indicates that the login session should be automatically refreshed.
 Without this flag, the session will expire after 24 hours.
-* --no-browser is used when the upload activity is done on the server and there is no graphic interface support to launch the auentication UI.
-This parameter will provide a URL for user to cut and paste to their browser on a local machine to use for authentication.
-Upon a successful authentication, the user interface will display a token string that need to be pasted into the waiting prompt of this command.
+* _--no-browser_ is used when the upload activity is done on the server and there is no graphic interface support to launch the authentication user interface.
+This parameter will provide a URL you can use to copy and paste into your browser on a local machine to use for authentication.
+Once authentication is complete, the user interface will display a token string to copy and paste into the waiting prompt of this command.

 For example:
 ```